itsMapleLeaf/lovenote/scenes/ryder/the_first_meeting.md

 I take my seat close to the rest of my team.

-Tabby was busy with Runa talking about her weekend.
+Chris was busy with Runa talking about her weekend.
 In vivid detail, with exaggerated gestures and everything.

 I’ll never understand people who actually _do stuff_ on weekends, other than like... play games or laze around.